 Q. What about the stories of people who’ve been taking medicine for high blood pressure and still get strokes or heart attacks?

 A. A lot of patients come in with a history of hypertension and they’re on treatment, but they’re not adequately controlled.
 Patients have to take more of a primary role in treating blood pressure.
 I recommend for almost every patient that I have that has hypertension to invest in a home blood pressure monitoring device.

 Q. At what age should men think about monitoring their blood pressure?

 A. There’s no guideline in terms of recommending when you should start to monitor it.
 But I would say it’s never too soon to at least be aware of your blood pressure readings, especially if there’s a strong family history of hypertension.

 Q. What are the worst things men do to their bodies that put stress on their heart?

 A. The worst thing is smoking.
 Forget about food, lifestyle, job stress; the worst thing anybody could do to their body is smoke.
 It will affect every organ in the body.
 It destroys your intravascular lining, and that’s why it is a problem with heart attack and stroke.
 It will affect the lungs causing COPD, as well as increase the risk of different types of cancer.

-Q. What other issues should men be worried about when it comes to heart health?
+Q. What other issues should men be worried about when it comes to heart health and hypertension?